benjaminshawki/markdown-preview/README.md

+# IMPORTANT NOT WORKING YET - STILL IN DEVELOPMENT

 # Neovim Markdown Preview Plugin

 This plugin allows Neovim users to preview Markdown files as PDFs using Pandoc and a configurable PDF viewer.